Zion National Park Tour

 Zion National Park

-Zion National Park is a land of unlimited recreation.
-Hiking is a favorite form of sport in Zion National Park.
-The trails range from easy walks to the incredible Angels Landing Trail and the Zion Narrows.
-Atop Angels Landing you are eye level with the towering Great White Throne and other monoliths of Zion Canyon.
-These two trails are well known, but there are all kinds of adventures in Zion that are amazing.
-Climbers flock to the park to scale the walls, canyoneers come to drop into dark, skinny slot canyons and backpackers come to explore the East and the West Rim Trails.
-Some come to find the natural arches found on the east side of the park and other head to the Kolob Terrace to see the world's longest arch.
-Many visitors enjoy the ranger walks and talks while others like to ride the shuttle and listen to the tour guide.
+Zion National Park in Utah, is a land of unlimited recreation and better hiking is not found anywhere.
+Zion's trails range from easy strolls along the Lower Emerald Pools to intense paths like Angels Landing.
+Atop this lofty peak you will be eye level with the towering Great White Throne and other magnificent monoliths of Zion Canyon.
+Angels Landing can be hiked almost year-round.
+Beyond hiking, climbers flock to the park to scale the walls, canyoneers come to drop into dark, skinny slot canyons including the world renowned Zion Narrows and backpackers arrive ready to explore the East and the West Rims.
+Some explore the natural arches found on the in the park and others head to the Kolob sections see the world's 2nd longest arch or the enjoy the spectacular scenic drives.

-Plan your trip with our "Canyon Country "
+Plan your Utah trip with our "Canyon Country "

 Vacation Itinerary

-Although Zion, is a smaller national park it is packed full of adventure, exciting views and trails.
+Athough Zion, is a smaller National Park it is packed full of adventure, exciting views and trails.
 Zion National Park is only second to Yosemite when it comes to rock climbing "big walls."
-The Zion Canyon Shuttle driver will point out mountain climbers when they are active.
-One of the regular shuttle stops is at Big Bend, where climbers can often be seen scaling the giant monolith, Angels Landing.
+Zion Canyon Shuttle drivers will point out mountain climbers when they are active.
+One of the regular shuttle stops is at Big Bend, where climbers can often be seen scaling the giant monolith; Angels Landing.
 Hiking trails are abundant in the Southwest and hiking is a favorite pastime in the park, second only to the scenic drives.
 If biking is your goal, the Pa'rus Trail offers a safe bike path that runs from the campgrounds to Canyon Junction, which is the spur off the Zion-Mt.
 Carmel Highway into Zion Canyon.
-Zion Canyon can also be biked and in the busy summer is relatively car free.
-The shuttles do carry bike racks.
+Zion Canyon and the Zion-Mt.
+Carmel Hwy can also be biked.
+In the busy summer Zion Canyon is relatively "car" free with the exception of the shuttles.
+The shuttles do carry bike racks if you want to ride up hill to the Temple of Sinawava and then pretty much coast all the way back to the campgrounds.
 Fishing is allowed in the park with a current Utah fishing license and swimming is allowed in the Virgin River.
+Just outside the park you will see people riding tubes and kayaks.
 ATV and 4WD trails, golf, historic sites and rock hounding are all offered on the east side of Zion National Park.

 Canyoneering in Zion

-Although many flock to Zion to challenge the Zion Narrows, the sport of canyoneering has gone beyond that in the park.
+Many flock to Zion to challenge the Zion Narrows, but the sport of canyoneering has gone far beyond just river hiking..
 Zion is truly the U.S. mecca for canyoneers.
 The sport of canyoneering involves the use of ropes, harnesses and other gear.
-Orderville Canyon and the Subway are two of the easier canyons attempted.
+Orderville Canyon and the Subway are two of the easier technical canyons within the park boundaries.
 These canyons still must be done with great caution and involve gear and technique to safely navigate the obstacles found through the watercourse.
-Most slot canyons in Zion also involve a long hike to and out of the canyon.
+Most slot canyons in Zion also involve a long hike to and out of the canyon and are for those that crave hardcore adventure.

 Zion National Park Vacation: Canyon Country